 Mandatory Vaccination Order for Nurses

 On October 11, the Government announced that it is revising legislation to make COVID-19 vaccination compulsory for ‘high risk’ workers in the health and disability sectors.
-This will require every nurse covered by the revised Order to:
+The Order that makes these changes has now been passed.

 Some exemptions will be available; for example, those who cannot be vaccinated for personal health reasons.